lhcb/second-analysis-steps/simulation.md

 LHCbApp().EvtMax = 5
 ```

-Assuming this is saved in a file called `Gauss-Job.py` and following example above, the sample can then be produced by running
+Assuming this is saved in a file called `Gauss-Job.py` and following the example above, the sample can then be produced by running

 ```shell
 lb-run Gauss/v49r7 gaudirun.py '$APPCONFIGOPTS/Gauss/Beam2510GeV-md100-2015-nu1.5.py' \